mrkrakowski/notify-batt/README.md

 at the time, so I decided to create a notification manager that would trigger a notification once the battery goes below a certain threshold.
-Since then, I've switched to Ubuntu, which has a built-in low-battery notification, so I've decided to push what I have here as a
+Since then, I've switched to Ubuntu, which has a built-in low-battery notification, so I've decided to push what I have here in the hopes that someone finds it useful.

 I might finish this project in the future, but probably not.
 I definitely will look at any and all pull requests, however.